johnmpage/KafkaLog4JAppender/README.md

 		<param name="KafkaProducerPropertiesFilePath" value="/kafka-producer.properties" />
 </appender>
 ```
 This is a Log4J Appender integrated with a Kafka Producer.
-It posts events as they are added to a remote server from your file.
+It posts logging events as they occur to a remote Kafka topic.

-Kafka 0.70 has a Log4j appender, but newer versions omit an appender.
+Kafka 0.70 has a Log4j appender, but newer versions omit one.
 This Appender is intended to be used with the latest version of Kafka 0.10.

 ### Building
 ```